Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 Douglas Twenefour, Head of Care at Diabetes UK, said:

-“The ongoing shortages of some GLP-1 medications are having serious implications for many people with type 2 diabetes and are still a major concern.
-With these shortages likely to last for at least the rest of this year, this will have an significant impact on whether some many people living with type 2 diabetes can access the best course of treatment for them.
+“The ongoing shortages of some GLP-1 medications are having serious implications for many people with type 2 diabetes.
+With these shortages likely to last, this could have a significant impact on whether some people living with type 2 diabetes can access the best course of treatment for them.

 “We fully support the instruction that GLP-1 medications should not be prescribed off-label under any circumstances while there is an ongoing shortage impacting people with type 2 diabetes.

-"We welcome the increased supply of Rybelsus announced earlier this year and the introduction of Mounjaro – which offer the chance for people with type 2 diabetes who meet the criteria to be now be started on a GLP-1 medication.
+"We welcome the increased supply of Rybelsus and the introduction of Mounjaro – which offers the chance for people with type 2 diabetes who meet the criteria to be started on a GLP-1 medication.

 "Anyone affected by these shortages should be contacted by their healthcare team to discuss finding the best course of treatment available.
 But if you are still concerned, you can ring the Diabetes UK helpline on 0345 123 2399.”